mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 you cut the trace, since cross-wiring the secondary 5V to VBUS would be bad.

-Fix: In later versions of the board, the power supply wiring to the chip is corrected to connect to the main Pico USB power.
+Fix: In newer versions of the board, the power supply wiring to the chip is corrected to connect to the main Pico USB power.

 <b>Flasher header:</b>  The "pin 1 arrow" reference point and shroud